 2. How to get a SCHUFA report for landlords?

-While the free report gives you an overview of what data is stored, it does not show you all details.
-To rent an apartment, a lot of landlords request the paid version of your SCHUFA report, with an official certificate that reveals every detail.
+While the free report gives you an overview of what data is stored, it is for your eyes only and you should never give it to someone else.
+To rent an apartment, a lot of landlords request the paid version of your SCHUFA report.

 What is a good SCHUFA score?